mikrosk/mikrosk.github.io/sparrow/index.md

 ### Sparrow resources

-It seems that there had been two 32-bit Atari machines in development at the same time: the Falcon (designed by John D. Horton Jr. in Dallas, Texas) and the [Sparrow](https://www.maedicke.de/atari/hardware/sparrow.htm) (designed by Moshe Segal and Eran Dariel in Israel).
-The latter became the "real" [Falcon 030](https://www.maedicke.de/atari/hardware/falcon.htm) as we know it, making its debug in March 1992.
-What happened to the former one, nobody knows.
-Some of its features resemble the [Microbox](https://www.maedicke.de/atari/hardware/microbox.htm), including the Microbox's ambiguity about using either 68030 or 68040 CPU (the 1991 Falcon could use both).
-[Another source](http://www.atarimuseum.com/computers/16bits/falcon030/microbox/index.htm) claims the Microbox to be a separate project led by the [former ST/FM designer](http://www.computinghistory.org.uk/det/587/Atari-520-STM) Ira Valenski but this was perhaps meant only from case design point of view?
-Due to lack of any mention of PCI slots in its specification it perhaps wouldn't meant to be the [Falcon 040](https://www.maedicke.de/atari/hardware/falcon040.htm).

-Also [Microbox's PCB](https://www.computerhistory.org/collections/catalog/102672949) looks quite different from the Falcon 040's so they surely weren't the same computers.

-Anyway, both the Microbox and Falcon 040 were designed by the Dallas team, hinting that the 1991 Falcon had something to do with them.
-In this [magazine](91_falcon1.jpg) [excerpt](91_falcon2.jpg) dated July 13 1991 one can clearly recognise the TT/VME-based Falcon which had been in the works.

 The following documents were found & rescued by [Christian Zietz](https://www.chzsoft.de) and first published at [atari-home.de](https://forum.atari-home.de/index.php/topic,13380.msg214172.html#msg214172):

 - [Sparrow specification (dated Dec 18 1991)](sparrow_specification_19911218.md) (converted into markdown by me)